 How to make an educational app?
 If you want to create an educational app, start with some questions.
 What kind of app do you want to create?
 Who will your audience be?

 First, decide on an education app concept.
 The concept of an educational app is like a genre of a book.
 It dictates the app’s primary function, use cases, and design.
 The app concept doesn’t have to limit your creativity and ambitions.
 It’s meant to guide you and streamline the idea.

 - Flashcard apps.
 Old-school learning and memorizing techniques made modern.
 Some apps offer a set of expertly created flashcards and some allow users to make their own.
 For example, Chegg Prep has millions of free flashcards and even covers narrow subjects like mitosis in biology.

 - Educational games.
 Games can teach adults just as well as kids.
-The app Elevate makes memory and attention training fun, with lots of different puzzles and speed challenges.
+The education app Elevate makes memory and attention training fun, with lots of different puzzles and speed challenges.

 - Dictionary apps.
 Made to increase users’ vocabulary, dictionary apps are numerous.
 Some of them have additional functions like the Merriam-Webster app with games and the word of the day.